mraniki/tt/README.md

 - Support bot in webhook instead of getupdate
 - View weekly pnl with /w command

-### v3
+### v3 backlog
 - [![Matrix](https://badgen.net/badge/icon/matrix/black?icon=libraries&label)](https://github.com/poljar/matrix-ni) Integrate with agnostic chat bot  platform
 - [![mql](https://badgen.net/badge/icon/mql/black?icon=libraries&label)](https://mql5.com/) Merge with Telegram MQL4 version which integrate with MT4 exchanges for TradFi support

  ## ⚠️ Disclaimer
  This is an education tool and should not be considered professional financial investment system nor financial advice.
-Use a testnet account or **USE AT YOUR OWN RISK**
+Use a testnet account or **USE AT YOUR OWN RISK**.
+For DEX, Never share your private keys.

  **NEVER use your main account for automatic trade**